tanaikech/CorporaApp/README.md

 - v1.0.2 (February 26, 2024)

   1. New method of [setAccessToken](#setaccesstoken) was added.
 When this method is used, you can use the access token retrieved from the service account.
 Default access token is retrieved by `ScriptApp.getOAuthToken()`.

+- v1.0.3 (March 6, 2024)

+  1. New method of [getChunk](#getchunk) was added.
+When this method is used, you can retrieve a single chunk using the resource name of chunk.

 [TOP](#top)